seperot/sepe-devblog/src/pages/making-wear-os/index.md

 adb connect 127.0.0.1:4444
 ```

-Now your wearable should be connected and ready to use
+Now your wearable should be fully connected and ready to debug

 ###Manifest settings
 ![Watch](./images/manifest.png)

-With making a wearable app and specifically a watch face there are some permissions you need to have set in the manifest they are:
+When making a wearable app and specifically a watch face, there are some permissions you need to have set in the manifest.
+They are:

-#####Required for any of this to work on a wearable
+#####Required for any of this to work on a wearable.
 ```xml
 <uses-feature android:name="android.hardware.type.watch" />
 ```
-#####Required to act as a custom watch face
+#####Required to act as a custom watch face.
 ```xml
 <uses-permission android:name="android.permission.WAKE_LOCK" />
 ```
-#####Required for complications to receive complication data and open the provider chooser
+#####Required for complications to receive complication data and open the provider chooser.
 ```xml
 <uses-permission
 android:name="com.google.android.wearable.permission.RECEIVE_COMPLICATION_DATA"
 />
 ```

-Next one and another set most apps will likely need is internet access, you will likely also need Bluetooth access if you want to communicate with the connected device
+Another set most apps will likely need is internet access, you will likely also need Bluetooth access as part of this if you want to communicate with the connected device.
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.BLUETOOTH" />